Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Generously transitive graphs

 Let $G$ be a transitive, connected graph of finite degree, and let~$\oo$ denote an arbitrary site of~$G$.
-We say that $G$ is \emph{reflective}{\footnotemark} if there is a group of automorphisms $\Gamma$ of~$G$ such that, for all $x,y\in G$ there exists $\pi\in\Gamma$ satisfying $\pi x = y$ and $\pi y = x$.
+We say that $G$ is \emph{generously transitive}\footnotemark\ if there is a group of automorphisms $\Gamma$ of~$G$ such that, for all $x,y\in G$ there exists $\pi\in\Gamma$ satisfying $\pi x = y$ and $\pi y = x$.